Deborah Willis (artist): Career

 During her early career, Deborah Willis sought to find and recognize photography created by African Americans.
 She also aims to document and portray the beauty of the female body through her works.
-With the help of Richard Newman from Garland Publishing, she was able to create her first book “Black Photographers, 1840-1940: an Illustrated Bio-bibliography” (1985), which included over three hundred photographers in the book.
+With the help of Richard Newman from Garland Publishing, she was able to create her first book Black Photographers, 1840-1940: an Illustrated Bio-bibliography (1985), which included more than three hundred photographers in the book.
 As she described in an interview, many of the photographers were ready to throw out their work due to lack of recognition before the book.
 Continuing with her goal of recognizing black photographers, Deborah Willis came out with a second installment called “An Illustrated Bio-Bibliography of Black Photographers, 1940-1988” (1989) which also included contemporary photographers, as she previously intended to in the first installment.

 Willis was the curator of photographs and the prints/exhibition coordinator at the Schomburg Center for Research in Black Culture at the New York Public Library between 1980 and 1992, after which she became exhibitions curator at the Center for African American History and Culture of the Smithsonian Institution for eight years.
-Between 2000 and 2001 she was Lehman Brady Visiting Joint Chair Professor in Documentary Studies and American Studies at Duke University and the University of North Carolina at Chapel Hill.
+Between 2000 and 2001,she was Lehman Brady Visiting Joint Chair Professor in Documentary Studies and American Studies at Duke University and the University of North Carolina at Chapel Hill.
 She then joined the faculty of New York University as a professor of photography and imaging in the Tisch School of Arts, eventually become the chair of that department.
-Interested in "historic and cultural documentation and preservation," she has published "some twenty books on African-American photographers and on the representation of blacks in photographic imagery."
+Interested in "historic and cultural documentation and preservation", she has published "some twenty books on African-American photographers and on the representation of blacks in photographic imagery."
 Among them are Reflections in Black: A History of Black Photographers 1840 to the Present (2002), Posing Beauty: African American Images from the 1890s to the Present (2009), and Black: A Celebration of a Culture (2014).
 Also known as "Deb Willis," she survived a diagnosis of breast cancer in 2001.
 She was the curator of photographs and the prints/exhibition coordinator at the Schomburg Center for Research in Black Culture at the New York Public Library between 1980 and 1992.

 Willis co-produced the 2014 documentary film Through a Lens Darkly: Black Photographers and the Emergence of a People, which is based on her book Reflections in Black: A History of Black Photographers 1840 to the Present.
 In 2008, she organized the exhibition Let Your Motto Be Resistance: African American Portraits for the National Museum of African American History and Culture of the Smithsonian Institution.

-Willis' work was included in the 2015 exhibition We Speak: Black Artists in Philadelphia, 1920s-1970s at the Woodmere Art Museum.
+Willis's work was included in the 2015 exhibition We Speak: Black Artists in Philadelphia, 1920s-1970s at the Woodmere Art Museum.

-Awards and honors
+Other activities

+Willis served on the jury that chose the winners of the Rome Prize for the 2023–24 cycle, co-chaired by Naomi Beckwith and Fred Wilson.

+Recognition

 Willis has received numerous awards and honors, including: